Ads are not related to or endorsed by site author.

 Bailley, S., Kral, M., and Dunham, H. (1999) "Survivors of Suicide do Grieve Differently: Empirical Support for a Common Sense Proposition" Suicide and Life-Threatening Behavior 29(3) 256-271.
 Abstract

 Barlow, C.A., and Morrison, H. (2002) "Survivors of Suicide: Emerging Counseling Strategies" Journal of Psychological Nursing/40(1) 28-39.
-American Journal of Geriatric Psychiatry 10(4) 447-457.

-Clark, S. (2001) "Bereavement After Suicide - How far have we come and where do we go from here?"
+Clark, S. (2001) "Bereavement after Suicide - How far have we come and where do we go from here?"
 Crisis 22(3) 102-108.

 Clark, S. et al. (1993) "A Support Group for People Bereaved Through Suicide" Crisis 14(4) Abstract